lana-20/mobile-testing-interview-questions/README.md

 - [ ] <code>adb uninstall <package_name></code>: uninstall an app from the connected device
 - [ ] <code>adb shell</code>: open a shell on the connected device, allowing you to run commands on the device directly

-  - [ ] When I conduct interruption testing, I use the <code>adb shell</code> util to turm the mobile and WiFi service networks on and off.
+  - [ ] When I conduct interruption testing, I use the <code>adb shell</code> util to turn the mobile and WiFi service networks on and off.
 For example:

             adb shell svc data enable
             adb shell svc data disable